nnesse/b2l-tools/Readme.md

 Creating an OpenGL context
 --------------------------

 When creating a context you must specify which OpenGL version your application requires and the window that the context will be rendering to.
 The version on the returned context may be higher but will be backwards compatible with the requested version.
 The returned context will always be a core profile context.
 Before OpenGL calls can be made the context must be made current with `glplatform_make_current()`.
-This causes call OpenGL commands on the current thread to operate in the context.
+This causes OpenGL commands in the current thread to operate in the context.

 Example: Creating a OpenGL 3.3 core profile compatible context